efaeleng/efaeleng/README.md

 <br>

 <!-- - 🔭 I’m currently working on an E-commerce Project using React and Laravel -->
-- 🌱 I’m currently learning Flask and Django
+- 🌱 I’m currently learning Flask
-- 👯 I’m looking to collaborate on Projects with React, TypeScript...
+- 👯 I’m looking to collaborate on Projects with React, TypeScript, NLP...
 - 📫 How to reach me: efaeleng@proton.me
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I'm a gastronomer, I love playing video games and I'm super into sports...